chmduquesne/resume.chmd.fr/resume.md

 --------------------

 2019-Now
-:   *Domain Technology Officer ("Domain CTO") Marketing for [Flixbus](https://flixbus.com)*
+:   *Domain Technology Officer Marketing for [Flixbus](https://flixbus.com)*
     (Munich, Germany).

-    "CTO" of the Flixbus Marketing Organization: 3 Data Science teams, 2 Analytics teams, 1 Salesforce/PHP team (37 persons across 2 locations).
+    Technology Leader of the Flixbus Marketing Organization: 3 Data Science teams, 2 Analytics teams, 1 Salesforce/PHP team (37 persons across 2 locations).
 Guiding the rearchitecture of the company data to comply with GDPR by design while generating more value.
 Applying years of experience in Data Science, Data Engineering and Software Development to empower the business in making smarter decisions.

 2019
 :   *Principal Data Engineer for [Flixbus](https://flixbus.com)*